 - RoseLee Goldberg

 The artist conveys his message and manifests his inner identity through “Action” and “Body”.
 The Body, in this process a medium of artistic creation, is no longer merely an object for aesthetic appreciation, but has transformed into a “Site” where new forms are bred and concepts are expressed and completed.
-The amalgamation of the Site of the Body and Site of artwork execution transcends physical interaction and engenders communication with the world on the metaphysical level.
+The amalgamation of the Site of the Body and the Site of Artwork Execution transcends physical interaction and engenders communication with the world on the metaphysical level.

 Artist Cang Xin queries his sensual experience and self-identity while putting forward his own solution; deriving from the framework of ordinary life, his works share a common form embracing both presumption and spontaneity.
 This forms a thread connecting all the four series.
 Presumption here refers to the fact that the Sites involved in Cang Xin’s works are mostly national landmarks or prominent architecture with clear implications.
-Within such context, the spontaneous “daily-life actions” sublimate to art and are freshly endowed a new spirt evincing the inner identity of the performer, thus illustrate the progression from “Action” to “Perception”.
+Within such context, the spontaneous “daily-life actions” sublimate to art and are freshly endowed a new spirt evincing the inner identity of the artist, thus illustrate the progression from “Action” to “Perception”.

 Encountering Cang Xin’s works, the audience would perceive a certain connection with the artist, allowing them to reflect and question their own identity or the physical body void of which, eventually be immersed in the search of meaning of the self within the social fabric.

-About Artist
+About the Artist

 Cang Xin (b.
 1967, Inner Mongolia, China) studied at Tianjin Academy of Music and Tianjin Academy of Fine Arts.
 He has become an active international Chinese artist and curator since taking residency at Beijing East Village in the 90s.
 Cang Xin believes that his works adhere to the “shaman” spirit, focusing on using his body as a means to connect and build relationship with the nature and society.
-He has participated in numerous solo and group exhibitions around the world, including: “El Cuerpo en La Naturaleza” (Santander Art Center, Spain, 2016), “Beijing 798 Genesis (2002-2006)” (Songzhuang Art Museum, China, 2016), “Voice of the Unseen” (55th Venice Biennale collateral event, Venice, 2013) and “Cang Xin’s Mythology” (Today Art Museum, Beijing, 2008).
+He has participated in numerous solo and group exhibitions around the world, including: “El Cuerpo en La Naturaleza” (Santander Art Center, Spain, 2016), “Beijing 798 Genesis (2002-2006)” (Songzhuang Art Museum, China, 2016), “China 8 - Chinese Contemporary Art Exhibition” (Osthaus Museusm Hagen, Germany, 2015), “Voice of the Unseen” (55th Venice Biennale collateral event, Venice, 2013) and “Cang Xin’s Mythology” (Today Art Museum, Beijing, 2008).
 He currently lives and works in Beijing.

 About Curator

 Pui Yin Tong has a PhD in Art and Design and holds a Master Degree in Scenography from the Central St Martin and a Bachelor degree in Contemporary Media practice.
-Her PhD thesis was focusing on Performance art development in China it has contained influential performance art works from 1979-2010.
+Her PhD thesis was focusing on Performance Art development in China containing influential performance art works from 1979-2010.
 Pui Yin has currently founded China’s first Performance Art Research Center in Beijing and she is also working as an independent curator and has been working with domestic and international artists.
-The live art festivals Pui Yin has organized were held in Hong Kong, Macau, Beijing, Shanghai, Chengdu and other Chinese cities.
+Pui Yin has organized live art festivals held in Hong Kong, Macau, Beijing, Shanghai, Chengdu and around China.
 She has also been advising art groups performing in China.

-In addition as curator, Pui Yin has also been invited to lecture at Fudan University in shanghai and Chengdu A4 Contemporary Art Centre.
+In addition as curator, Pui Yin has also been invited to lecture at Fudan University in Shanghai and Chengdu A4 Contemporary Art Centre.

 Selected works in the exhibition